curiousurick/FloatplaneApp-tvOS/README.md

         - Logout

 # Thanks
-Thanks so much to Linus Sebastian, Luke Lafreniere, and all of LMG.
+Thanks to Linus Media Group.
 Special thanks to the entire Floatplane team for building the infrastructure and cloud APIs that made this such an easy project for me.